-More than 400,000 motor vehicle accidents occur on Florida’s roads and highways each year, according to the Florida Department of Highway Safety and Motor Vehicles (FLHSMV).
+More than 400,000 motor vehicle accidents occur annually on Florida’s roads and highways.
 Fortunately, the majority of these accidents are minor fender benders with no bodily injury.
 However, over 250,000 of those crashes result in injuries.
 Not all injuries are severe, but those that are can permanently change the lives of victims and their families.

 Catastrophic injuries result in chronic, long-term conditions or permanent disabilities that prevent victims from returning to work or seeking gainful employment in the future.
-Beyond the physical pain and emotional trauma of catastrophic injuries, the extreme cost of medical expenses and a lifetime of lost wages make dealing with such injuries more stressful and more traumatic than with other injuries.
-Making matters worse, the vast majority of auto accidents are preventable.
-This means you or your loved one likely could have avoided this devastation were it not for the negligence of another motorist.
+Beyond the physical pain and emotional trauma that come with serious injuries, the extreme cost of treatment and a lifetime of lost wages make dealing with such injuries incredibly stressful and traumatic.

 If you, your child, or another close family member has suffered catastrophic injuries in an Orlando traffic accident, you are likely experiencing a life-altering transition.
-You have the right to hold the party accountable who caused you harm, so that party doesn’t hurt anyone else in the future.
-An experienced catastrophic injury lawyer has the empathy and compassion to help you through this challenging time and advocate for you, so you get the compensation that you and your family deserve.
+You have the right to hold the party accountable who caused you harm.
+Our Orlando personal injury lawyers have the empathy and compassion to help you through this challenging time and advocate for you, so you get the compensation you and your family deserve.

 Our Results in Catastrophic Injury Cases

-The qualified legal team of Michael T. Gibson, P.A., has almost two decades of experience in negotiating, settling, and litigating auto accident cases, including those involving catastrophic injuries.
+The qualified Orlando personal injury lawyers of Michael T. Gibson, P.A., Auto Justice Attorney, have almost two decades of experience in negotiating, settling, and litigating auto accident cases, including those involving catastrophic injuries.
 The firm’s passionate commitment to client service, seeking justice, and case preparation have resulted in the recovery of millions of dollars in damages for injured clients.

-Regardless, the legal team at Michael T. Gibson, P.A., has the resources and know-how to build a strong case against those who caused you harm, maximizing your chances for a positive outcome.
+The legal team at Michael T. Gibson, P.A., Auto Justice Attorney, has the resources and know-how to build a strong case against those who caused you harm, maximizing your chances for a positive outcome.

 Types of Catastrophic Injuries